buaziz/SnapLoader/README.md

 - **Frontend**: Built with **Angular** using standalone components and **Signals** for reactive state management.
 Styling is done with **Tailwind CSS**.
 - **State Management (`StateService` & `LocalStorageService`)**:
   - The `StateService` holds the application's live state in Signals (memories, UI status, user selections). `computed()` signals derive state like yearly/country summaries, making the UI highly reactive and efficient.
   - The `LocalStorageService` manages persistent state between sessions.
 It saves a history of downloaded and failed files to the browser's local storage, enabling the "smart pre-selection" feature.
 This history is versioned and tied to the user's specific data file to prevent conflicts.

 ### The Processing Pipeline

 1.  **Parsing (`SnapParserService` & `AppService`)**:

     - When a user uploads their Snapchat export, the app first checks if it's a `.zip` file.
     - If it is, it uses `JSZip` to scan the archive for the `memories_history.html` file.
     - The service uses the browser's native `DOMParser` to read the memory data table, extracting the date, media type, location, and download URLs.
     - It also cleverly determines the link expiration date from the download URLs.

 2.  **Geocoding (`GeocodingService`)**:

     - **Offline & Private**: It uses an offline, in-browser approach.
 No external API calls are made to determine locations, ensuring 100% privacy.
     - On first use, the app downloads a lightweight GeoJSON file containing the world's country borders.
 For each memory's GPS coordinate, it performs a fast "point-in-polygon" check locally to find the matching country.

 3.  **Downloading & Processing (`DownloadService`)**:

     - **Concurrent Downloads**: Manages a queue to download multiple files simultaneously for speed.
     - **Resilient Processing**: Includes a robust retry mechanism and gracefully handles errors with individual files (e.g., a corrupt sticker overlay) without crashing the entire batch.
     - **Format Handling**: It intelligently handles three primary download types from Snapchat:
       1.  **Direct File**: A direct link to a `.jpg` or `.mp4`.
       2.  **ZIP Archive**: A link to a `.zip` file containing a `main.jpg` and an `overlay.png`.
 The service unzips this in-memory and merges the overlay onto the main image using the **Canvas API**.
-        3.  **JSON Manifest**: A link to a `.json` file that contains the *actual* URLs for the media and overlay files.
+      3.  **JSON Manifest**: A link to a `.json` file that contains the _actual_ URLs for the media and overlay files.
     - **Metadata Embedding**: For JPEG images, it uses `piexifjs` to write GPS and date information directly into the EXIF headers.
+MP4 videos are processed without metadata embedding due to browser constraints.
+    - **Validation & Safety**: All blobs are validated before adding to the ZIP archive.
+Memory usage is monitored to prevent browser crashes.

 4.  **Zipping (`ZipperService`)**:
-    - Uses `JSZip` to create a `.zip` archive in the browser's memory.
+    - Uses `JSZip` with DEFLATE compression to create a `.zip` archive in the browser's memory.
     - The folder structure inside the ZIP is determined by this service based on the user's selection (e.g., `/2024/United-States/` or `/United-States/2024/`).
+    - Validates the generated ZIP to ensure it's not empty before triggering download.
     - Once complete, it generates a Blob and uses `FileSaver.js` to trigger the download prompt.

 ---